Autodesk/sydevs/getting_started/part02.md

 target_link_libraries(first_simulation debug SyDEVS-static-debug optimized SyDEVS-static)
 ```

 The bottom of the `CMakeLists.txt` file should now appear as follows.
+Save the file.

 ```CMake
 # ------------------------------------------------------------------------------